 Hayden Orpheum Cremorne

 Enjoy Sydney Film Festival at the art deco wonder of the Hayden Orpheum Picture Palace in Cremorne.
 An opulent cinema that first opened in 1935, the Hayden Orpheum Picture Palace also features a Mighty Wurlitzer organ from California.
-Stop in at nearby restaurant partner Barrel Bar and Dining before or after the film.

 Coming from the CBD: Alight your bus or train at Wynyard and make your way to Stand A. From here you can catch any bus to the Orpheum by requesting a stop at Cremorne Junction.

 Via ferry: Take the ferry across the harbour to Cremorne Point, and catch the 225 up to the intersection of Military Road and Spofforth Street.